nus-cs2103-AY2425S1/ip/docs/README.md

 ![Description of the screenshot](Ui.png)

 Welcome to the Derrick Chatbot!
 Derrick is designed to help you manage your tasks efficiently.
-You can add new tasks, and mark tasks as complete through easy-to-use chat commands.
+You can add new tasks, mark tasks as complete as well as find tasks through easy-to-use chat commands.

 ## Adding deadlines